TeamAwesomeQuackers/NLP_Project/README.md

 <b>Preparation</b>
 - Clean the acquired data
+  - Remove special characters
+  - Tokenize and Lemmatize the words of each corpus
+  - Drop a very few duplicates and nulls that existed
+  - Redefine any language that had few observations as "other"
 - Create a `prepare.py` file to make future data cleaning easier
 - Organize our repository for easy navigation
   - Images directory to hold all photos used